This post may contain affiliate links. Please read our disclosure policy.

 baked batter on a cooling rack

-Recipe Note: When the cake comes out of the oven, the colors will look darker and strange (my husband even went on to call this a halloween cake).
+Recipe Note: When the cake comes out of the oven, the colors will look darker and strange (my husband even went on to call this a Halloween cake).
 The blue will look green and the red will look maroon on the top crust because of the browning effect while baking.
 But don’t worry.
 You can cover the top of the cake with frosting, and once you cut into it, you’ll see the bright, vibrant colors.
 Cut the slices thin with a sharp knife so they lie flat on their side on the serving plate for the best visual appearance.

 • Pull your cold ingredients out of the fridge about 30 minutes to an hour before making the recipe so they can warm up to room temperature.
 This will help them mix more smoothly.